rmardock/PyMP3/README.md

 For now, this music player will only use .wav files because pygame does not support (or is rough) with .mp3 files.

-I haven't finished cross-platform support for directory file path formatting, so for now the file paths are only formatted to Linux/UNIX.
+Windows is now supported!

-Right now the file path is set to /home/user/Downloads/ and '/user/' is your username.
+For now the file path for song files is set to /home/'user'/Downloads/ for linux/mac and C:\Users\'user'\Downloads\ for windows.

+'user' in these paths is the current user's username.
+The application automatically detects and uses the username in file paths.

+For now please use the download folder for managing music.
+Future updates will allow more flexibility